thingwave/ArrowheadCore-Translator-Fiware/documentation/Debian Packages/DEBIAN-INSTALL.md

 ### 4. Download/install Arrowhead

-Pick one of the three options below.
+Pick one of the options below.

 #### 4a.
 Download an Arrowhead Debian Packages release